Vasundharaaaa/DecoyDocs/README.md

 ## **Installation & Implementation Guide (CODE#1)**

- -This short guide shows one safe way to place the CODE#1 script on a machine so it behaves as a decoy: it looks like a sensitive file, opens a fake salary PDF when clicked, and writes an access log to a logs folder.
+- This short guide shows one safe way to place the CODE#1 script on a machine so it behaves as a decoy: it looks like a sensitive file, opens a fake salary PDF when clicked, and writes an access log to a logs folder.

--Only deploy on machines you own or where you have explicit written permission.
+- Only deploy on machines you own or where you have explicit written permission.
 Misuse of deception tools may be illegal or violate policy.

 **Overview**